TaffoVelikoff/laravel-sef/README.md

 Route::get('{keyword}', '\TaffoVelikoff\LaravelSef\Http\Controllers\SefController@viaConfig');
 ```

-Say you are trying to reach https://mylaravel.com/something.
-If /something is not defined in your app routes SefController@viaConfig will be called
+Say you are trying to reach **https://mylaravel.com/something**.

-.
+If **/something** is not defined in your app routes SefController@viaConfig will be called.
+This method will search in the ***"sefs"*** table for a record where *keyword = 'something'*.
-This method will search in the "sefs" table for a record with keyword = 'something'.

 If no such record exists a 404 error will be thrown.

-If the record exists the method will check if the owner model type (class) exists in the routes array in config/sef.php.
+If the record is found the method will check if the owner model type (class) exists in the routes array in config/sef.php:

 ```php
 // config/sef.php